Note: This review was posted on the KC Stage review system.

-Xanadu, book by Douglas Carter Beane, music and lyrics by Jeff Lynne and John Farrar; produced by Starlight Theatre: seen August 16, 2011
+Xanadu, book by Douglas Carter Beane, music and lyrics by Jeff Lynne and John Farrar, directed by Dan Knechtges.
+Produced by Starlight Theatre (Kansas City).
+First produced 2007.
+(Seen August 16, 2011.)

 You know it’s going to be an interesting night when during the curtain speech, not only does the banner displaying their last show of next season (for the announcement) not roll down, but the scrim that has the ‘chalk drawing’ of the muses for the opening of Xanadu does fall partially down — and you see a tech person climbing up the scaffolding during the national anthem.